wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 <tr>
 <td><strong>Wavefront Usage and Proxy Metrics</strong></td>
 <td>Examine <strong>usage data</strong>.</td>
-<td>Provides visibility into your use of the Wavefront service via internal metrics that we collect for you automatically.
+<td>Provides visibility into your use of the Wavefront service via internal metrics that Wavefront collects automatically.
 Preconfigured charts monitor the data ingestion rate for points, spans and distributions, the data scan rate, and different proxy metrics.</td></tr>
 <tr>
 <td><strong>Wavefront Metrics Breakdown</strong></td>
-<td>Explore the <strong>trend</strong> of your metrics ingestion rate.</td>
+<td>Explore metrics namespaces to see the <strong>trend</strong> of your metrics ingestion rate.</td>
-<td>Tracks the number of metrics received for the first 3 levels of your metric namespace.
-You can also view the breakdown of histograms, spans and delta counters.</td></tr>
+<td>Tracks the number of time series metrics received for the first 3 levels of your metric namespace.
+Also tracks the breakdown of histograms, spans and delta counters.</td></tr>
 <tr>
 <td><strong>Wavefront Ingestion (PPS) Usage Breakdown</strong></td>
-<td>Investigate Wavefront usage for <strong>each account and ingestion policy</strong>.</td>
+<td>In environments where ingestion policies are defined, investigate usage for <strong>each account and ingestion policy</strong>.</td>
 <td markdown="span">Provides a granular breakdown of Wavefront ingestion across your organization by ingestion policies, accounts, sources, and types.
 Use this dashboard to identify who is contributing the most to your Wavefront usage and manage your overall usage.
 You can implement [ingestion policies](ingestion_policies.html) if you see problems in this dashboard.</td></tr>
 <tr>
-<td><strong>PPS P95 Usage Dashboard</strong></td>
+<td><strong>PPS Tanzu Observability P95 Usage Dashboard</strong></td>
-<td>Monitor your <strong>monthly usage</strong> and see when your usage reaches 95% of contracted PPS.
+<td>Avoid <strong>exceeding the committed rate</strong> for your instance by exploring dashboards and creating alerts.
 </td>
 <td markdown="span">Displays a detailed breakdown of your monthly usage.
-This enables you to take appropriate action when usage reaches around 95% of your target/committed usage.</td></tr>
+Enables you to take appropriate action when usage reaches around 95% of your committed usage.</td></tr>

 </tbody>
 </table>